docker-community-leaders/community/_docs/subfolder/leaders.md

 description: List of Docker Community Leaders
 ---

-# List of Docker Community Leaders
+# Follow Community Leaders Tweets

  This is an example of a page that doesn't have a permalink defined, and is not included in the table of contents (`_data/toc.yml`).